rabid-unicorn/reverse-pioneer/_posts/2014-10-23-introduction.md

 Call me Mormon.
 Most people have, or did.
 I’m not sure if I’ve ever been Mormon enough for my grandparents on my mother’s side.

-Mormon—those who don’t masterbate or drink alchohol—if I ever do come around to allowing myself the popular pleasures that the doctrine forbids, I will be a Mormon still.
+Mormon—those who don’t masterbate or booze up—if I ever do come around to allowing myself the popular pleasures that the doctrine forbids, I will be a Mormon still.
 Mormonism is so abrasive, it can’t help but be this way.

 My friend Trevor told me that vulnerability is inherently interesting.
 So here I am, on page 1, being the most vulnerable that I can be: